Aprxmeya/Base64-IVS/README.md

-# VeriForm: AI-Powered Registration Portal ✨
+# VeriForm: Automated Image Validation System

 A full-stack application for user registration featuring AI-powered face detection and data validation, built with Next.js and Flask.
 Deployed on Vercel and Render.